Junior Faculty Writing and Creative Works Summer Academy

 Pictured back row (l to r)

-The 2024 Summer Academy will be conducted in person and runs from May 16, 2024, to September 24, 2024.
+The 2026 Summer Academy will be conducted in person and online, and runs from May 14, 2026, to September 25, 2026.
 The Summer Academy will offer up to twenty (20) junior faculty (“Faculty Scholars”) the opportunity to participate in this community of scholars at Howard University.
 Additionally, the Summer Academy seeks the service of ten (10) mid-career or senior faculty (“Scholar Coach”) who will mentor to the Faculty Scholars.
 Each Scholar Coach will mentor two Faculty Scholars during the program.

 1. Who Should Apply for the Junior Faculty Scholar Opportunity?

-Junior faculty who are assistant or associate professors on tenure track should apply.
-Full-time junior faculty who are lecturers, instructors or master instructors are eligible for this program as well.
+Junior faculty who are assistant or associate professors on tenure track are invited to apply as a Faculty Scholar.
+Junior faculty who are probationary career status lecturers, instructors or clinical assistant professors on the clinical educator track are also eligible for this program.
 Junior faculty are limited to participating in the Summer Academy up to three times.
-Any junior faculty who participated in 2016, 2017, 2018, 2019, 2020, 2021, 2022 or 2023, is eligible to apply again unless they have already met the three-time only participation threshold.
+Any junior faculty who participated in 2016, 2017, 2018, 2019, 2020, 2021, 2022, 2023, 2024, and 2025, is eligible to apply again unless they have already met the three-time only participation threshold.
 Full-time junior faculty members who apply must be interested in enhancing their scholarly agenda through the process of writing or creating, reflecting, and receiving critical feedback in a summer-long faculty development learning community.

 In the Summer Academy, junior faculty will commit to writing and submitting a piece for publication or producing a creative work for submission to a juried show or other exhibition opportunity, exhibition design, or a musical/theatrical recording/performance.
 A small stipend will be provided to each Faculty Scholar who successfully completes the program with a submitted piece for publication or exhibition consideration.

-Finally, faculty members who participate in this opportunity must commit to attending all mandatory activities in their entirety.
-The full schedule for the 2024 Summer Academy is provided in Section 4.
+Finally, faculty members who take part in this opportunity must commit to attending all mandatory activities in their entirety.
+The full schedule for the 2026 Summer Academy is provided on page 6.

 2. Who Should Apply for the Scholar Coach Position?